Classroom Response on iOS

 Classroom is Top Hat’s cornerstone product that helped catapult them towards product-market fit, high growth, and venture capital.
 Top Hat has displaced existing hardware clickers, in favour of using smartphones and web apps.
 To date, millions of students have used Top Hat in higher education institutions across the United States, Canada, and the UK.
 From the sound of it, everything in the product must be peachy, right?

 Top Hat Classroom is relatively simple.
-A professor asks students a question during their lecture, and students are prompted to answer it on their phone or laptop, while the results display live in class.
-Professors use this interaction to engage and assess students’ comprehension in real time, so they can pivot their teaching on-the-fly, and generate discussion in class.
+A professor asks students a question during their lecture, and students are prompted to answer it on their phone or laptop.
+Then the results are displayed live in class.
+Professors use this interaction to engage and assess students’ comprehension in real-time, so they can pivot their teaching on-the-fly, and generate in-class discussions.